ztmnbrkt/AI-Investigation/README.md

 # AI-Investigation
 An Investigation into some machine learning algos.
 ANN's, Convolution, Recurrence, etc.

 The goal of this investigation is to compare 3 different networks on 3 different datasets, comparing efficiency (time to train/error rate) and the effect of convolution on a network.

+My real purpose for this is to have deeper understanding of neural networks, what better way to learn  than to program a few myself!

+also idk how to use github.

 ToDo:
  - Layers
  -x Base
- --- Forward
- --- Backward
  -x Dense

- - Activation (layer)
  -x ReLU
  -- Sigmoid
- -- Softmax
+ -x Softmax
- -- Convolutional
+ -x Convolutional
- -- MaxPool
- --

  - Networks
  -- Layer Array?